ethereum-optimism/superchain-ops/runbooks/key-handover/VALIDATION.md

 - **Key:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>
   **Before:** `REPLACE_WITH_BEFORE_VALUE` <br/>
   **After:** `REPLACE_WITH_AFTER_VALUE` <br/>
-  **Meaning:** The `ProxyAdmin` owner has been transfered to be the same as OP Sepolia.
-The correctness of this slot is attested to in the Optimism monorepo at [storageLayout/ProxyAdmin.json](https://github.com/ethereum-optimism/optimism/blob/e6ef3a900c42c8722e72c2e2314027f85d12ced5/packages/contracts-bedrock/snapshots/storageLayout/ProxyAdmin.json#L3-L8).
+  **Meaning:** The `ProxyAdmin` owner has been transfered to be the same as OP [REPLACE_WITH_MAINNET_OR_SEPOLIA](REPLACE_WITH_LINK_TO_REGISTRY).
+The correctness of this slot is attested to in the Optimism monorepo at [storageLayout/ProxyAdmin.json](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.0.0/packages/contracts-bedrock/snapshots/storageLayout/ProxyAdmin.json#L3-L8).

 ### `REPLACE_WITH_OLD_PROXY_ADMIN_OWNER` (The old `ProxyAdmin` owner Safe)